 - Workplace standards – Are agreed standards working?
 Can they be improved?
 Is the person following the agreed methods?

 - Personal development – Discuss ways to help the individual grow and develop in their roles

 Step 2: Use the MBWA method to walk around your team’s workplace and ask relevant questions (based on the 3 types of questions above).
 Remember, when you are operating in your MBWA time slot, don’t jump into director mode.
 This means that you shouldn’t identify solutions.
 Just observe and ask questions.
 Encourage them to identify issues and highlight the next thing to focus on and improve.

 For instance, if something’s not working as it should, don’t jump in and say, “That’s not right…” This only leads to a one-sided dictatorial conversation.
 MBWA is more about coaching and helping.

 Instead, ask, “What’s happening here?”
 Or, “Is this working as planned?”

 Step 3: Agree improvement ideas.
 Follow the discussion on, with questions like the following:

-Keep repeating the above steps to gain better relationships, and more empowered and a capable team – all by using the simple process of Managing by walking around.
+Keep repeating the above steps to gain better relationships, and a more empowered and capable team – all by using the simple process of MBWA or managing by walking about.